Brooder Set-up Ideas to Simplify Raising Chicks

 Vinyl Shed with a Floor, Windows and Doors, Costco

 It’s easy to find a suitable chicken coop, but for the money, they always seem too small.
-If you do find one that’s roomy enough, the price is rather spendy, at least for what it is.
-Certainly can’t use a store-bought chicken coop and not worry about it being windproof, or rainproof.
+If you do find one that’s roomy enough, the price can be pretty expensive.
+But you can be creative, how about a shed?

 This shed from Costco is ideal, if you build a shelf on three sides about halfway up for nest boxes you have created the perfect set-up.
 There’s ample space for feeders and a water source, so you have less to worry about in inclement weather.
-This shed provides a safe haven from predators when you close it up at night, and there’s no need to worry about ventilation because they have windows!
+This shed provides a safe haven from predators when you close it up at night, and there’s no need to worry about ventilation because it has windows.
+You will, however, need to cover them with hardware cloth to protect your birds from predators.

 If you’re worried about how they hold up, don’t.
 Folks have been using them as tack rooms on ranches for years here in Phoenix.
 They’re pretty tough considering they bake out in the sun where temperatures reach 115+ degrees.

 Another point to consider is this shed will be far more useful over the years, a chicken coop is what it is – and probably not for very long.
 So what are you waiting for?
-Build a fence around it and you’re in business!
+Attach a covered run to this shed and you’re in business!
+Last I checked this shed was about $750.

 Back to Chicken Keeping Resources HOME PAGE